mkwok47/portfolio/data_science/grad_projects/adv_ML_and_NN/README.txt

-Taking advanced machine learning & neural networks in summer 2025
+Will be taking advanced machine learning & neural networks in summer 2025